octorin/octorin.github.io/_teaching/002_2019_MathRefresh.md

 <hr>

 <p align = "justify" >
+Common-sense deduction probably moves by blind instinct from concrete proposition to concrete proposition, guided by some habitual association of ideas.
+Thus common sense fails in the presence of a wealth of material ...
 Logic, properly used, does not shackle thought.
 It gives freedom and, above all, boldness.
-Illogical thought hesitates to draw conclusions, because it never knows either what it means, or what it assumes, or how far it trusts its own assumptions, or what will be the effect of any modification of assumptions ...
-Youth is not defined by years, but by the creative impulse to make something.
-The aged are those who, before all things, desire not to make a mistake.
-Logic is the olive branch from the old to the young, the want which in the hands of youth has the magic property of creating science.
+Illogical thought hesitates to draw conclusions, because it never knows either what it means, or what it assumes, or how far it trusts its own assumptions, or what will be the effect of any modification of assumptions.
 </p>

 Alfred North Whitehead.
 1916.
 "Organization of Thought," <em>Science</em>, Vol. XLIV, No. 1134, p.
-419.
+417-419.